Skip to content

 Upon termination or expiry of the Term:

-• all licences granted hereunder shall immediately cease;
+• All licences granted hereunder shall immediately cease;

 • Customer shall promptly cease all use of the Software;

-• Company shall, within thirty (90) days of termination, make available to Customer an export of Customer Data in a commonly used machine-readable format, and shall thereafter securely delete Customer Data from its systems, unless retention is required by law.
+• Company shall, within thirty (30) days of termination, make available to Customer an export of Customer Data in a commonly used machine-readable format, and shall thereafter securely delete Customer Data from its systems, unless retention is required by law.

 5. Fees and Payment